classroomtechtools/Meets-Audit-Activity-Insights/README.md

 1. Make a [copy of this spreadsheet](https://docs.google.com/spreadsheets/d/1wOrv2KxLxJwB27OL1butFn_PJPNJlG6VUXpR6bSe0kA/edit#gid=0);

-2. Change the number of previous you'd like to download data for.
-For best experience, choose a small number.
-A domain with a large number of users can take a while;
+2. Change the number of days you'd like to download data for.
+A domain with a large number of users can take a while.
+On a domain with 300 users with 21 days of data, it took 10 minutes to complete execution (and update values based on formulas);

 3. Tools —> Script Editor;

 4. Execute, and wait.
-On a domain with 300 users with 21 days of data, it took 10 minutes to complete execution (and update values based on formulas);

 5. Yes, you could make this an add-on, which I welcome.
 All of this it MIT licensed opensource, baby.